 - Recipient of the Louis L. Biro Scholarship

-- Listed in Best Lawyers in America, Commercial Litigation
+- Recognized in The Best Lawyers in America©

-- Selected for 2016 Michigan Top Lawyers List
+- Selected for 2016 Michigan Top Lawyers List, Commercial Law

 - Recipient of the Detroit Metropolitan Bar Association Barrister Section's 2013 "One to Watch" award